 The Conservatives will take forward plans to allow parents to take extended leave for neonatal care (following a consultation published in July).
 The manifesto said they would look at ways to make it easier for fathers to take paternity leave, extend carers leave, encourage flexible working arrangements and consult about making flexible working arrangements the default unless employers have a good reason otherwise.
 It’s not clear what this will entail, but we can expect a consultation on extending flexible working rights at some point during this government’s term in office.

 The Conservatives plan to increase the National Living Wage to two-thirds of the average earnings (which is currently forecast to be £10.50 an hour) and extend it to those over the age of 21.
 They believe that this would offer an average pay rise of £4,000 annually for four million people by 2024.
 (The manifesto made no mention of equivalent increases for the other rates of the NMW).

 Finally, the Conservative manifesto did not set out any radical reforms in relation to trade unions and industrial action, except to state that a minimum service will be required during transport strikes.

 With a Conservative government, the main issue is getting Brexit done and this is going to be the priority following the election.
 With the manifesto focussed on themes other than employment rights, it is hard to see what the longer term future for employment law entails.
 However, we can expect many of the employment law reforms already in the pipeline to be progressed.

 For information on what a Conservative Government means for immigration law, you can read our full article here.

 Although much of our employment law derives from the EU, Brexit will have limited implications for employment law in the immediate term.
-However, there are key questions over workers’ rights after the end of the transition period, and uncertainty about the future status of key ECJ employment decisions.
+However, there is still some scope for the UK to amend its laws under the terms of the Trade Agreement reached with the EU, and ongoing uncertainty about the future status of key ECJ employment decisions.